Cooperstown NY: Baseball is Just the Beginning

 Exhibits on three floors represent a mesmerizing trip through time.
 Find displays encompassing Black players, Women in Baseball, and “Viva Baseball” (Hispanic figures).
 The mockups of Met’s and Yankee’s lockers include the uniform of Gary Sanchez, aka “Kraken.”

-Even if you’re not a sports fan, the 17-minute film, Generations of the Game” will make your eyes water and heart soar.
+Even if you’re not a sports fan, the 17-minute film, Generations of the Game” will make your eyes water and your heart soar.
 Just try not to cry when listening to Lou Gehrig’s Farewell Address.
 You can’t.
 (And neither could I).

 Amusing Cards Your Mother Threw Away Exhibit Baseball Hall of Fame

 Check out the wall-mural depicting the baseball “cards your mother threw away.”
 Hilarious or agonizing depending on your perspective.
-Open Memorial Day to Labor Day daily 9-9, off-season daily 9-5, $24 adults, $15.

 TOUR: Brewery Ommegang

 Ommegang is the Ben and Jerry’s of beer making.
 Or at least that was my first impression when I spotted the cowhide-painted grain silo.
-But then I took the tour, and came to the conclusion that Ommegang is more Jerry Garcia than Ben and Jerry’s.
+But then I took the tour and came to the conclusion that Ommegang is more Jerry Garcia than Ben and Jerry’s.

-Opened in 1997 on a former hops farm (high water quality and favorable soil renders this region tops in hops-growing), Ommegang has emerged as one of America’s new favorite Belgian-style craft beers.
+Opened in 1997 on a former hops farm (high water quality and favorable soil render this region tops in hops-growing), Ommegang has emerged as one of America’s new favorite Belgian-style craft beers.
 At least, the folks at HBO think so.
 They chose this craft brewery to make and bottle a series of Game of Thrones beer.

 Brewery tours are a delight for the senses.
 The Millhouse and Brewing rooms vibrate with loud rock and roll.
 The bottling room shakes rattles and rolls with hundreds of bottles on conveyor belts.
 And the whole place permeates with the fragrance of fermenting hops and grains.